foomo/next-instrumentation/docs/CONTRIBUTING.md

-# Contributing to @foomo/next-instrumentation
+# Contributing

 Thank you for your interest in contributing to our project!
 This guide will help you get started with the development process.

-## Development Setup

-### Prerequisites

-- Bun installed on your system

-### Getting Started

-1. Fork the repository
-2. Clone your fork: `git clone https://github.com/foomo/next-instrumentation.git`
-3. Navigate to the project directory: `cd next-instrumentation`
-4. Install dependencies: `mise trust && make install`
-5. Start development: `bun run dev`

 ## Development Workflow

+1. Fork this repository
-1. Create a new branch: `git checkout -b feature/your-feature-name`
+2. Create a new branch: `git checkout -b feature/your-feature-name`
-2. Make your changes
+3. Make your changes
-3. Check and fix code style and formatting issues: `make lint.fix`
+4. Check and fix code style and formatting issues: `make lint`
-4. Run tests: `make test`
+5. Run checks: `make test`
-5. Build the project: `make build`
+6. Build the project: `make build`
-6. Commit your changes using the conventions below
+7. Commit your changes using the conventions below
-7. Push your branch to your fork
+8. Push your branch to your fork
-8. Open a pull request
+9. Open a pull request

 ## Commit Message Conventions